mohitNEC/VM/previous-value.rst

      - boolean
      - false by default
      - 0..1
-	 - If true, the previous value (previousValue) of Properties or languageMap (previousLanguageMap) of Language Properties or object (previousObject) of Relationships is provided in addition to the current one.
-This requires that it exists, i.e. in case of modifications and deletions, but not in the case of creations. showChanges cannot be true in case format is "keyValues"
+	 - If true, the previous value (previousValue)

 Example for Previous Value Support
 ------------------------------------